Contact Us

 15th September 2021

-1. They are free to use and a fun and effective way to stay active safely
+1. Free to use and a fun and effective way to stay active safely

-Local councils and green spaces are investing in high quality outdoor gyms in 2021/22, because they not only present a sustainable, fresh air fitness solution with a genuine public interest, but they create healthy places and active communities.
+Local councils and green spaces are investing in high quality outdoor gyms, because they not only present a sustainable, fresh air fitness solution with a genuine public interest, but they create healthy places and active communities

 This investment means, whether it is a full outdoor gym or a trim trail, equipment is robust, weather resistant and designed by sports professionals, to offer an excellent range of outdoor gym equipment.
 From cardio pieces, such as the outdoor bike or cross trainer, to strength and resistance pieces, such as the chest press, shoulder press or leg press, so you can be sure of a full body workout if you want one.